Dual-Timescale Spectrum Management in Small-Cell Wireless Networks: Introduction

 \section{Introduction}

-Dense deployment of small cells is a promising means to address the scarcity of spectrum resources for wireless heterogeneous networks~\cite{Cavalcanti-2005}.
-By reducing the coverage of each access point (AP) and increasing the density of APs, spectrum is reused more aggressively so that more links can transmit data simultaneously at higher rates, leading to much higher area spectral efficiency (bits/second/m$^2$).
+Dense deployment of small cells is a promising means to address the scarcity of spectrum resources for next-generation wireless networks~\cite{Cavalcanti-2005}.
+By reducing the coverage of each access point (AP) and increasing the density of APs, spectrum is reused more aggressively so that more links can transmit data simultaneously at higher rates, leading to much higher area spectral efficiency (in bits/second/m$^2$).

-In existing 4G networks, radio resources allocation is usually based either on full spectrum reuse or fractional frequency reuse (FFR).
-In FFR, a main portion of the spectrum is reused everywhere except at cell edge, and the remaining spectrum is divided for orthogonal reuse at cell edge~\cite{Lei-2007}.
-Existing RRM techniques that take advantages of user and interference averaging in large cells are not as efficient in small cells.
-This is because traffic and interference variabilities are generally much more pronounced in smaller cells.
+In existing networks, radio resource management (RRM) is usually based either on full-spectrum reuse or fractional frequency reuse (FFR).
+In FFR, a main portion of the spectrum is reused everywhere except at cell edge, and the remaining spectrum is divided for orthogonal reuse at cell edge to avoid inter-cell interference~\cite{Lei-2007}.
+The success of existing RRM techniques depends on user and interference averaging in large cells.
+Such techniques are not as efficient in small cells due to more pronounced traffic and interference variabilities across cells.

-To address the highly dynamic traffic in small cells, we believe it is best to organize resource allocation according to traffic, channel, and interference conditions on two different timescales.
-On the slower timescale, a central controller allocates resources across many (e.g., hundreds of) cells periodically according to the average traffic distribution and channel conditions.
-On a faster timescale, each cell further schedule links within the cell onto the cell's allocated resources from the slow timescale.
-Due to latency requirements (often in milliseconds), the fast timescale allocation is most likely carried out in a distributed manner based on instantaneous local traffic and channel conditions within each small neighborhood of a few APs.
-Ideally, such updates should be sufficiently frequent to track the aggregate traffic volume of user sessions in each small area, yet also slow enough to allow collection of expected traffic and channel conditions across a large region and subsequent large-scale optimization.
-This timescale is conceived to be in seconds or a few minutes.
+To address highly dynamic traffic in small cells, we believe it is best to organize resource allocation according to traffic, channel, and interference conditions on two different timescales.
+On a moderate timescale, a central controller allocates resources across many (e.g., hundreds of) cells periodically according to the anticipated traffic distribution and channel conditions in the next period.
+On a faster timescale, each cell further schedules links within the cell onto the cell's allocated resources from the moderate timescale.
+Due to latency requirements (often in milliseconds), the fast-timescale allocation is most likely carried out in a distributed manner based on instantaneous local traffic and channel conditions of each AP or within each small neighborhood of a few APs.
+In contrast, the moderate-timescale updates should allow collection of traffic and channel conditions across a large region and enough computation time.
+In the meantime, the moderate-timescale updates should be sufficiently frequent to track the aggregate traffic volume of user sessions in each small area.
+The moderate timescale is conceived to be in seconds or a few minutes in 5G networks.